pycontribs/django-alexa/README.rst

 - The master branch is meant to be stable.
 I usually work on unstable stuff on a personal branch.
 - Fork the master branch ( https://github.com/pycontribs/django-alexa/fork )
-- Create your branch (git checkout -b my-branch)
+- Create your branch (`git checkout -b my-branch`)
 - Install required dependencies via pipenv install
 - Run the unit tests via pytest or tox
-- Run tox, this will run black (for formatting code), flake8 for linting and pytests
+- Run `tox`, this will run black (for formatting code), flake8 for linting and pytests
 - Commit your changes (git commit -am 'added fixes for something')
 - Push to the branch (git push origin my-branch)
+- If you want to merge code from the master branch you can set the upstream like this:
+  `git remote add upstream https://github.com/pycontribs/django-alexa.git`
 - Create a new Pull Request (Travis CI will test your changes)
 - And you're done!